IreneTao/Coffee_Orders_Dashboard/README.md

 - **Interactive Timeline:** Allows manipulation of visuals to explore data trends over specific periods.
 - **Slicers:** Enables filtering by roast type, size, and loyalty card status for customized insights.

+2. The insights gained from the data are as follows:
+   -the top performing product: **Excelsa**
+   -